 Hi guys!
-Visiting Venice was one of the best things I have done, it was truly amazing!
+Visiting Venice was one of the best things I have done, it was a beautiful city!
 However with every holiday there are always things to know before you go.
 There is nothing wrong about being well-informed before a trip.
 Here are some travel tips I wish I had known before visiting Venice.